schriftgestalt/GlyphsSDK/Python Templates/SelectTool/README.md

 As opposed to Interface Builder, dialogs get created entirely in code only using Vanilla, which might be advantageous for you if Xcode looks too daunting.

 We need to create a so called [Group](http://ts-vanilla.readthedocs.org/en/latest/objects/Group.html) that contains a set of objects.
 Of this group, we can get hold of the wrapped `NSView` object to display in Glyphs.
-Note that due to Vanilla internals, we have to create a window first, although that window isn’t getting any attention anymore later on.
-With that window we define the size of the dialog’s view area, and let the group stretch to the far corners of that parent window using `(0, 0, -0, -0)`.
+Note that due to Vanilla internals, we have to create a window first, although that window isn’t getting any attention anymore later on, and it must contain a `Group()` of the same size.
+Note that stretching the `Group` to the far corners of the windows using `(0, 0, -0, -0)` may not work, so define its size identical to the window.

 ```python
 # encoding: utf-8